BUGS-NYU/nyu-cs-wiki/docs/Opportunities/Internships/internships.md

 You should have an up-to-date resume ready.
 Your resume should be succinct and at most one page.
 NYU offers some [tips and templates](https://www.nyu.edu/students/student-information-and-resources/career-development-and-jobs/prepare-for-the-job-search/resumes-and-cover-letters.html) you can take advantage of.
 Other resources like a LinkedIn profile or GitHub account can also be helpful but are not required for all applications.

+* [Getting and Passing Interviews](https://tanzhasan.github.io/Learning/misc/internships/) - An overview of the internship process, including how to get and pass interviews, written by a former NYU student.
 * [Pitt Computer Science Club Wiki](https://github.com/pittcsc/Summer2023-Internships) - The Pitt Computer Science Club has a community-maintained list of internships.
 * [LinkedIn](https://www.linkedin.com/jobs/internships/) - LinkedIn has a list of internships.